Betsy Gray: Contested memory

 "Elizabeth Gray, George Gray, William Boal, 13th June 1798".
 "Erected by James Gray, grandnephew of Elizabeth and George Gray, 1896".

 Gray was reputedly buried with her companions near to where they were killed at Ballycreen (townland of Magheradrool) near Ballynahinch.
 A tradition developed that each year locals would visit the grave and lay flowers.
-The site of the grave was a field, owned a century later in the 1890s by a farmer called Samuel Armstrong, that had been “preserved and not put under cultivation”.
+The site of the grave was a field, owned then and for a century later by a family called Armstrong, that had been “preserved and not put under cultivation”.

 In 1896, following a proposal to the Henry J McCracken Literary Society in Belfast, a formal memorial stone was installed on the site.
 It was paid for from London by James Gray, "grandnephew of Elizabeth and George Gray".
-Mr Armstrong was thanked "for his goodness and that of his family in guarding the grave so well for 98 years, and for his kindness in permitting decorations”.
+Mr Samuel Armstrong was thanked "for his goodness and that of his family in guarding the grave so well for 98 years, and for his kindness in permitting decorations”.
 He replied that “any man, no matter what his politics might be, who could not honour such heroism and unsullied patriotism as that displayed by the victims who fell and were buried on his farm would be dead to all sense of humanity and nobility”.

 The new landmark attracted wider attention to the site but at a time when, in the approach to the 1798 centenary, the "unsullied patriotism" of the United Irishmen was increasingly contentious.
 After the 1800 Acts of Union Ulster Presbyterians had transferred their loyalty from a parliament in Dublin they had hoped to reform to a reforming "imperial parliament" at Westminster.
 Following Gladstone's first Home Rule Bill in 1886, as unionists they resisted the efforts of largely Catholic-supported nationalists to invoke the memory of "'98" in support of their campaign to restore Ireland's legislative independence.